Managing Partners Forum

 by Jay W. Lorsch and Thomas J. Tierney

 In talent driven firms, stars, say the authors of Aligning the Stars ($39.95, Harvard Business School Press), make the difference between winning and losing - and they walk out the door each day.
 Outstanding firms align stars across business lines, geographies, even generations.
-Building a successful firm is akin to building a brick wall: You may want to add many bricks at once, but it's tough to do so without toppling the wall.
+Building a successful firm is akin to building a brick wall: You may want to add many bricks at once, but it's tough to do without toppling the wall.

 • The Knowing-Doing Gap